chromium/chromium/docs/accessibility/overview.md

 ## The content layer

 The content layer lives on both sides of the renderer/browser split.
-The content layer translates WebAXObjects into [AXContentNodeData], which is a subclass of [ui::AXNodeData].
+The content layer translates WebAXObjects into [ui::AXNodeData].
 The ui::AXNodeData class and related classes are Chromium's cross-platform accessibility tree.
 The translation is implemented in [BlinkAXTreeSource].
 This translation happens on the renderer side, so the ui::AXNodeData tree now needs to be sent to the browser, which is done by calling the remote method [ax.mojom.RenderAccessibilityHost::HandleAXEvents()] with the payload being serialized delta-updates to the tree, so that changes that happen on the renderer side can be reflected on the browser side.

 On the browser side, these IPCs are received by [RenderFrameHostImpl], and then usually forwarded to [BrowserAccessibilityManager] which is responsible for: